Skip to content

 • Preparation for Oral Presentations: Assistance in creating presentation materials such as pitch competitions, etc.

-The i4KIDS Acceleration Programme will conclude on 21 November with the presentation of the projects at the Pediatric Innovation Day to be held in Barcelona (attention!
-On 27 September, the Pediatric Innovation Day will be held in Riga!), with more details to be announced soon.
+The i4KIDS Acceleration Programme will conclude on 21 November with the presentation of the projects at the Pediatric Innovation Day to be held in Barcelona (you can register here!)

 Related News